wso2/docs-apk/en/docs/includes/apply-cr.md

     ```

 !!!
 Note
-    - The APIs should be created in the APK deployment namespace.
+    - The APIs should be created in the Kubernetes Gateway deployment namespace.